deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

 	6. Release The Face Label
 	7. Release The Face Tracking

-* Step1: Track The Face
+* __Step1__: Track The Face
-The MAKA API can basically perform mosaic and tagging only if there is face information detected through face tracking.
+>The MAKA API can basically perform mosaic and tagging only if there is face information detected through face tracking.
 To track the face, BGR-Type input image is required.

   ```c++
   cv::Mat srcImg;  // source image